From the grass of Benfica's Academy fields, to the white sand of Tarrafal's beach. Different background, same sport, same sentiment.

 DAY 9: Visit the Tarrafal Concentration Camp and local museum.
 Friendly Match against Delta Cultura local team (competition level as requested). the third half curriculum workshop #3 – Sustainable Development Goal #4 – Quality Education.

 DAY 10: Participate in a Young Leaders workshop.
 Take part in an art class with Delta Cultura program participants.
 Free time at the beach.
 Meet with the Delta Cultura team for reflection and a farewell celebration.

 DAY 11: Check out of hotel, transfer to airport and fly home.

-Your trip will be hosted by the respected non-profit organization ‘Delta Cultura’, which gets young people off the streets and educates them for a better future and to live a socially responsible life.
+Your host will the respected non-profit ONG ‘Delta Cultura’, which gets young people off the streets and educates them for a better future and to live a socially responsible life.
 Soccer is used as a tool for social change and as a motivation for the children and adolescents to take part in other educational and cultural programs.
 Your visit will help Delta Cultura cover one whole year of school fees and books for 250 primary school children, and pay salaries for the teachers delivering this amazing programs.